dataminer-site/dataminer-site.github.io/_posts/2022-03-07-aggregate-hashtable.md

 <figcaption align="center"><b>Varying both row count and group count</b></figcaption>
 </div>

 Now let's discuss some results.
 We start with varying the amount of rows in the table between one million and 100 millions.
 We repeat the experiment for both a fixed (small) group count of 1000 and when the amount of groups is equal to the amount of rows.
-Results are plotted as a *log-log plot*, we can see how DuckDB consistently outperforms the other systems, with the single-threaded Pandas being slowest, Polars and Arrow being generally similar.
+Results are plotted as a *log-log plot*, we can see how DataMiner consistently outperforms the other systems, with the single-threaded Pandas being slowest, Polars and Arrow being generally similar.

 <div>
 <img src="/images/blog/aggregates/aggr-bench-groups.svg" width=500 />